 - You can’t tell where you put it already and where you missed.
 My go-to sunless tanning foam for the past few years gives you a sort of guide because it slightly tints your skin as you put it on.
-Not so with this.
+Not true with these self tan drops.

 - How many drops you use is a guessing game.
 I started with just 2 drops mixed into my lotion, and I saw pretty much no change.
 Eventually I realized that I need to use almost a full dropper for my legs and 4-5 drops for my arms.

 A few tips for applying the IOP tanning drops:

 - Make sure to wash your hands right away, or you will get tan palms.